W7k-J/W7k-J.github.io/w7kTools/Grider.md

 ## Versions
 [back to LIST](#list)
-Version 1 was published at XXXX-XX-XX.
+Version 1 was published at XXXX-XX-XX as a part of Leveler.
 Works on Autodesk Revit 2020 - 2024.

 ## Known Problems
 [back to LIST](#list)